d1618033/python-redfish-utility/docs/slate/source/includes/_ilocommands.md

 File

-Input a URI pointing to a `.bin` file to perform the `firmwareupdate` command.
-The .bin file should hold the file needed to perform the firmware update.
+Input a URI pointing to a firmware file to perform the `firmwareupdate` command.
+The firmware file should hold the file needed to perform the firmware update.

 <p class="fake_header">Output</p>